 Thursday afternoon conferences (TACOs) – HSM

 Interactive residency class-specific HSM conferences are held on Thursday afternoons interspersed with other medical topics.
 First year conferences provide foundational HSM knowledge and skills, advancing to higher degrees of complexity through the fourth year.
+The topics also provide support and training for independent practice after residency, and cover important topics such as practice management and leadership.
 Residents also attend the MassAFP’s Family Medicine Day at the State House in Boston to learn and practice advocacy skills important to advocate for system change for patients’ benefit.

 Experiential Health Systems Management individual scheduled activities